Casino Tournament of Champions

 Casino Tournament of Champions is a video game developed by Random Programming and published by Capstone Software for DOS.

 Gameplay

 Casino Tournament of Champions is a game featuring casino gambling games such as slots, video poker, blackjack, roulette, craps, minibaccarat, and seven versions of poker.

 Reception

-Next Generation reviewed the game, rating it three stars out of five, and stated that "if you're looking too add some casino action to your collection, CTOC is the package to buy - just don't expect anything spectacular."
+Next Generation reviewed the game, rating it three stars out of five, and stated that "if you're looking too [sic] add some casino action to your collection, CTOC is the package to buy - just don't expect anything spectacular."